np-guard/vpc-network-config-synthesis/README.md

 # vpc-network-config-synthesis

-Tool for automatic synthesis of VPC network resources.
+Tool for automatic synthesis of VPC network configurations, namely Network ACLs and Security Groups.

 * spec_schema.json is the JSON schema for VPC-synthesis